Mohammad-Faiz-Cloud-Engineer/Arena-Companion/README.md

 ## License

-MIT License - See LICENSE file for details
+BSD-2-Clause license - See LICENSE file for details

 ## Author